OU-Libraries/cdm-util-scripts/README.md

 ## Update

 Do `git fetch` in the `cdm-util-scripts` directory to see if there are updates available; do `git pull` to get the latest versions; make sure the virtual environment is activated and do `python -m pip install .` to upgrade the package.

+You can also delete the cloned repo and repeat the installation instructions.

 ## Usage